 The above-ground facilities will include two compressor stations, block valve stations and the pipeline receiving terminal in Italy.

 Two compressor stations, one near Kipoi, in Greece, and the other on the Albanian coast near Fier, will be used to ensure gas transportation through the pipeline.
 For upgrading to 20 bcm in the future, it would be necessary to construct two new compressor stations at Bilisht, Albania and Serres, Greece.

 Block valve stations will be placed 30 km apart on the pipeline for blocking gas flow during routine maintenance or in an emergency.

 Offshore pipeline and landfall construction

-TAP will traverse the Adriatic Sea at the shortest crossing, between Fier in Albania and Italy’s southern Puglia region, a distance of just 105 km.
+TAP will traverse the bottom of the Adriatic Sea at the shortest crossing - between Fier in Albania and Italy’s southern Puglia region, a distance of just 105 km.
 This choice of route also took into consideration strict environmental protection requirements and the specific nature of the Adriatic seabed.